Dclisu123/An-Optimization-based-Framework-to-Minimize-the-Spread-of-Diseases-in-Social-Networks-with-Heteroge/README.md

 # An Optimization-based Framework to Minimize the Spread of Diseases in Social Networks with Heterogeneous Nodes

-## Overview
 This repository contains the source code for the paper "An Optimization-based Framework to Minimize the Spread of Diseases in Social Networks with Heterogeneous Nodes".
-The files are including both .py field (python) and .m file (Matlab).
+The files include both .py files (Python) and .m files (Matlab).

 ## Installation

 1. Clone the repository.
-2. Install the required dependencies using `pip`:\
+2. Install the required dependencies using `pip`:

-pip install numpy\
-pip install networkx\
-pip install EoN\
-pip install matplotlib\
-pip install scipy\
-pip install pandas
+`pip install numpy networkx EoN matplotlib scipy pandas`

 ## Usage

-1. Figure 1 in the paper:\
+### Figure 1 in the paper

-python draw_graph_structure.py\
-It shows a simple graph for network strcuture
+To display a simple graph for the network structure, run:

+`python draw_graph_structure.py`

-2. Figure 2 in the paper:\
+### Figure 2 in the paper

+To evaluate the performance, run:

-python Performance_evaluate.py --g arg
+`python Performance_evaluate.py --g arg`

---g is the argument for network streucutre, 0 for complete, 1 for uniform random, 2 for caveman, 3 for windmill
+Here, `arg` is the argument for the network structure, where:

+-   `0` is for complete,
+-   `1` is for uniform random,
+-   `2` is for caveman, and
+-   `3` is for windmill.

-3. Figure 3 in the paper:\
+### Figure 3 in the paper

+To simulate the topology, run:

-python simulation_topology.py --g arg1 --r0 arg 2
+`python simulation_topology.py --g arg1 --r0 arg2`

---g is the argument for network streucutre, 0 for complete, 1 for uniform random, 2 for caveman, 3 for windmill --r0 is the argument for R0 values, 0 for 3.8, 1 for 5.7, 2 for 8.9
+Here, `arg1` is the argument for the network structure and `arg2` is the argument for R0 values, where:

+-   `0` is for complete,
+-   `1` is for uniform random,
+-   `2` is for caveman, and
+-   `3` is for windmill.

+For `arg2`, `0` is for 3.8, `1` is for 5.7, and `2` is for 8.9.

+### Table 3 in the appendix

-4. Table 3 in the appendix:\
+To generate Table 3 in the appendix, run:

-python Max_kcut_table.py --g arg1 --M arg 2
+`python Max_kcut_table.py --g arg1 --M arg2`

---g is the argument for network streucutre, 0 for complete, 1 for uniform random, 2 for caveman, 3 for windmill --M is the maximuam allowable social groups.
-In the paper we choose M = 2,5,10.
+Here, `arg1` is the argument for the network structure and `arg2` is the maximum allowable social groups.
+In the paper, `M` is set to `2`, `5`, and `10`.

-5.Figure 1 in the appendix:\
+### Figure 1 in the appendix

+To simulate the topology robustness, run:

-python simulation_topology_robust.py --g arg1 --p arg 2
+`python simulation_topology_robust.py --g arg1 --p arg2`

---g is the argument for network streucutre, 0 for complete, 1 for uniform random, 2 for caveman, 3 for windmill --p is the failure rate, 0 for 0.1, 1 for 0.2, 2 for 0.3
+Here, `arg1` is the argument for the network structure and `arg2` is the failure rate, where:

+-   `0` is for 0.1,
+-   `1` is for 0.2, and
+-   `2` is for 0.3.

-6.Figure 3,4 in the appendix:
+### Figures 3 and 4 in the appendix

-'test_ppe.m' under code/Matlab
+To generate Figures 3 and 4 in the appendix, run the `test_ppe.m` file under `code/Matlab`.

 ## Contributing

 Contributions to the project are welcome.
 To contribute, please fork the repository, create a new branch, make your changes, and submit a pull request.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more information.

 ## Contact

-If you have any questions or issues, please feel free to contact us at dclisu@tamu.edu.
+If you have any questions or issues, please feel free to contact us at [dclisu@tamu.edu](mailto:dclisu@tamu.edu).

 ## Acknowledgments

-We would like to thank Dr.Hrayer Aprahamian for their help and support in this project.
+We would like to thank Dr. Hrayer Aprahamian for their help and support in this project.